Ri-Ga/keyvaltable/README.md

-The keyvaltable package
+The keyvaltable Package
 =======================

 Copyright (C) 2016 Richard Gay

 Released under the [LaTeX Project Public License](http://www.latex-project.org/lppl/) version 1.2 or later

-# Purpose
+## Purpose

 The main goal of the `keyvaltable` package is to offer means for typesetting tables easily and yet still looking rather nicely in a way